ThisaruD/fake-generator/README.md

 To install the ppackage, follow these steps:

-1. Open your terminal in project directory git starts2.
-Run `npm install fake-generator` to install dependencies.
+1. Open your terminal in project directory
+2. Run `npm install fake-generator` to install dependencies.

 ### Usage